computas/ovh-cloud-workshop/kubernetessetup.md

 Now if you run `kubectl get svc --all-namespaces` you will see that you have a new service in the `traefik` namespace.
 This service is of type LoadBalancer.
 This type of service is a bit special, its behavior is defined by the "cloud-controller-manager" which embeds cloud-specific control logic.
 This means that since we are running inside OVHCloud, it is OVHCloud own logic that is triggered when a LoadBalancer service is created.
 The result is that a OVHCloud Load Balancer is created outside our cluster and configured to forward traffic to the cluster's nodes.

+⏸️ Please pause the workshop here and ask the workshop organizers to configure the DNS records to point to the external IP of the Traefik Load Balancer service.

 ## Task 5 - Configure ingress to point subdomain

-In the `k8s/ingress/ingress.yaml` change the <change me> sections to point to the subdomain you specified when building the frontend application.
+In the `k8s/ingress` folder change the #TODO fields to point to the subdomain you specified when building the frontend application.

 ## Task 5 - Install Cert-Manager using helm